 See "Invalid Certificate Chain" in Troubleshooting the Active Directory Connector.

 After you finalize the installation, the service should be running under the domain service account.
 The next steps walk you through the completion of the setup.

 4. (Optional) Select Domains and Security Groups to Synchronize with OneLogin

 At the end of the installation, you'll be prompted to launch the Domain Configuration wizard.
 This enables you to select the domains that the Active Directory Connector syncs with OneLogin, and also enables you to select which security groups will sync with OneLogin.

-You can also access this wizard can by launching ADConfigWizard from the the Active Directory Connector installation directory.
+You can also access this wizard by launching ADConfigWizard from the Active Directory Connector installation directory.